-Rainwater fittings Repair category 1 Notes We would highlight that it was not raining at the time of our inspection and We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Rainwater fittings Repair category 2 Notes Some of the rainwater goods are of an older style and some have suffered corrosion.
+Maintenance is required and gutters/downpipes checked during heavy rainfall.
+We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.